-As of December 31, 2009, the Authority had approximately \$1.1 billion aggregate outstanding principal amount of subordinate obligations, of which \$646.4 million were repaid with the proceeds of the Series XX Bonds, \$136.5 million will be repaid with the proceeds of the Series YY Bonds and \$186 million will be repaid with the proceeds of the Bonds.
-See DEBT.
+As of December 31, 2009, the Authority has approximately \$1.1 billion aggregate outstanding principal amount of subordinate obligations, of which \$642.5 million will be repaid with the proceeds of the Bonds.
+The Authority expects to repay a portion of the remaining subordinate obligations with the proceeds of additional Power Revenue Bonds.
+No assurance can be given that such additional Power Revenue Bonds will be issued.
+See PLAN OF FINANCING.